alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 And then something new happened.

 Long after people had stopped keeping track of the time, a man decided to spend a few months walking across the Atlantic.
-He had done this about eighty times before, but it had been on his bucket list to do it again after a friend mentioned an island he'd missed all the previous times.
+He had done this eighty times before, but it had been on his bucket list to do it again after a friend mentioned an island he'd missed all the previous times.
 Halfway through his journey, he spotted a glowing, pulsating wall of light - something that was changing, when nothing was supposed to change.

+He made landfall in Morocco, and spread word to the first locals he could find.
+Indepedent
-He made landfall in Morocco, and spread word to the first local he saw.
-Indepedent expeditions verified his findings, and discovered that other walls of light had appeared across the ocean.
+expeditions verified his findings, and discovered that other walls of light had appeared across the ocean.
 A group from Australia started mapping the walls, and realized they were forming letters.
 With this news, they recruited a thousand people to form a human pyramid.
-The woman at the top of the pyramid looked down, and shouted out the message, written in white, serif font.
+The woman at the top of the pyramid looked down, and shouted out the message.

 **WE GAVE YOU GIFTS, AND YOU SQUANDERED THEM.**
+{: .centered }

 **WE GAVE YOU CHOICES, AND YOU MADE ONES THAT BROUGHT YOU CLOSE TO RUIN.**
+{: .centered }

 **IN FEAR, WE TOOK THEM AWAY.**
+{: .centered }

 **BUT PERHAPS YOU WOULD LIKE THEM BACK.**
+{: .centered }

 **PROVE YOU DESERVE THEM, AND WE wiLL RESTART THE GEARS OF THE WORLD.**
+{: .centered }

 **WE WILL GIVE YOU FIFTY YEARS TO DECIDE.**
+{: .centered }

 With the message delivered, the letters faded away, leaving just the frozen ocean waves.